gruppe-adler/grad_civs/README.md

 ## Features

-* automatically populate the map with civilians
-* dedicated to
-    * doing foot patrols
-    * driving around the country
-    * living in houses (that they leave only to visit their neighbors)
-* everything is automatically offloaded to Headless Clients (if available)
-* interactions with players:
-    * stop and raise their hands when threatened with weapons
-    * vehicles will stop when you gesture at them (ACE 'hold' gesture)
-    * ACE interactions: "back up vehicle", "carry on"
+Automatically populate the map with civilians who live in their own houses, go for long walks and short chats with their nightbors, or drive around the country.
+Civilians can interact with players in various ways - surrendering when threatened with violence, hiding in panic when violence actually happens.
-    * will move out of player's way when getting honked at
+They will halt their cars if signaled to stop, or move out of the way when getting honked at.
+If you're lucky they will even back up their vehicles if being told to do so (known unreliable).
-* will panic and flee in firefights
-* civilian *players* get visual aids when trying to pose as AI civilians (like, if they're being pointed at with a gun, told to go away by ACE interact, ...)
+Civilian *players* will get help trying to mimikry AI civilians by getting hints as to the interactions players perform that AI civilians would "notice".
+Mission makers can use a bunch of options to clothe their civilians, get CBA events to detect players stealing civilian vehicles, and can restrict civilians to certain areas of the map.
+Zeus gets some modules & menu entries too, ZEN mod is recommended to make use of all of them.

+The mod is meant to make use of Headless Clients, no extra configuration necessary.

 ## Dependencies

 * [CBA_A3](https://github.com/CBATeam/CBA_A3)
 * [ACE3](https://github.com/acemod/ACE3)
+* optional: [ZEN](https://github.com/zen-mod/ZEN/) adds some context menus for Zeus
+* optional: [Gruppe Adler Mod](https://github.com/gruppe-adler/gruppe_adler_mod/) will have livestock onto trucks

 ## Installation

-*It's a mod now, baby!*

 Do grab a zip file from the releases page, or look it up on the Steam Workshop where it may or may not appear sometime.